retirement, annuities, long term care, pensions on divorce

 Could my pension provider offer a competitive enhanced life annuity?

-How ill do you have to be before receiving an enhanced or impaired life annuity?
+How ill do you have to be before receiving an impaired life annuity?

 Are annuity rates expected to rise in the future?